Reviewing Kodiak Sciences Inc. (KOD)'s and OncoCyte Corporation (NYSEAMERICAN:OCX)'s results | New Business Observer

 |28.26%

-For the past year Kodiak Sciences Inc. was more bullish than OncoCyte Corporation.
+For the past year Kodiak Sciences Inc.’s stock price has bigger growth than OncoCyte Corporation.

 Summary

-On 5 of the 6 factors Kodiak Sciences Inc. beats OncoCyte Corporation.
+Kodiak Sciences Inc. beats OncoCyte Corporation on 5 of the 6 factors.

 Kodiak Sciences Inc., a clinical stage biopharmaceutical company, provides novel therapeutics to treat ophthalmic diseases.
 The company's lead product candidate is KSI-301, a vascular endothelial growth factor (VEGF)-biologic that is in Phase I clinical study to treat wet age-related macular degeneration (AMD) and diabetic retinopathy.
 Its preclinical stage product candidates include KSI-501, a bispecific anti-interleukin 6/VEGF bioconjugate to target inflammation and abnormal angiogenesis in the pathogenesis of retinal vascular diseases; KSI-201, a recombinant mammalian cell expressed dual inhibitor antibody biopolymer bioconjugate for the treatment of wet AMD; and KSI-401, a recombinant mammalian cell expressed antibody biopolymer conjugate for the treatment of dry AMD.
 The company was formerly known as Oligasis, LLC and changed its name to Kodiak Sciences Inc. in September 2015.
 Kodiak Sciences Inc. was founded in 2009 and is headquartered in Palo Alto, California.